Postseason play is right around the corner.

 A double-elimination format will be in effect throughout the tournament, which will move to Northeast Community Credit Union Ballpark for the second round and beyond.

-This tournament will be played in its entirety at David Crockett’s field in Jonesborough.
+The tournament will be played in its entirety at David Crockett’s field in Jonesborough.

 The tentative start date is May 7 with a play-in game.
 The double-elimination portion would begin May 8.

-Games will be played at the home field of the higher- seeded team.
+Games will be played at the home field of the higher-seeded team.

 Action will begin with elimination games on May 7.
 Top-seeded David Crockett gets a bye into the winners’ bracket semifinals.

-It is scheduled to begin May 5 with a play-in game.
+The tournament will be played at the home sites of the higher-seeded teams, beginning May 5 with a play-in game.
 The double-elimination format begins May 6.
 Action continues through the championship, which is set for May 12.

 All games will be played at Legion Field in Greeneville.